Nexmo/verify-android-sdk/VerifySample/The Verify SDK Sample App.md

 1. Open Android Studio.
 2. In the Welcome page, click *Import project*.
 3. In *Select Gradle Project to Import*, navigate to *&lt;git_home>/verify-android-sdk/VerifySample* and click *OK*.
 4. If your project shows an error, install the tools suggested in *Messages* by Android Studio.
 Android Studio builds the project.
+Also, make sure to always update "Android Support Repository", "Android SDK Build Tools" from the SDK Manager.
 5. Set your __ID__ and __Shared Secret__ in *app/java/com.nexmo.sdk.sample.verifysample/Config*:

   ```